wanyakrecipes/coft-web/content/posts/2022-09-07-where-did-all-my-fivers-go/index.md

 *Riverside*.
 I stood on the balcony, overlooking the dancefloor, speaking to no one.

-*Where is <!--Mark--> Home*?
+*Where is Home*?
 I must have confused a lot of people.
 I tried to explain why…perhaps once properly.
 I lacked the vocabulary.
 I recall confiding in a friend of mine about my dislike of *going out*.
 Now I realise my definition of going out was skewed towards a particular type of going out.
-Other ways of going out existed but like the *Age of Empires* I had yet to discover other lands.
+Other ways of going out existed but like the *Age of Empires* I had yet to discover these lands.
 I was stuck in a particular mode, and it felt easier to continue to make failed attempts.

 I repeated until I could gather all my fivers off sticky floors into a collage of frustrating memories.